kjk15b/jumping-jellyfish/readme.txt

 Known Limitations:
     * Will really only work on OSINT feeds
     * Has trouble working with encoded PDFs, so just try to hit HTML
+    * Hitting CISA endpoints seems to take a little while, not sure why...

 Libraries:
     * iocextract